jaketon121/Course-Project/S-Skill Share/Get Started Creating Video Content With Your Smartphone for Bloggers, Small Businesses and Brands.md

 - Record sagment don't recored everythings in .

 - Don't afiad .
 Do it more and more and more to expend it ...
+Be eazy on yourself starting and then your get conforable after and after .